the-teachingRSE-project/competencies/competencies.md

 and making them available for re-use by the research community and the general public.
 RSEs need to have a basic understanding of common software licence types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licences and the ramifications for re-using and composing programs.
-Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.
+Beyond that, RSEs will need to properly execute the technicalities of software publishing, such as applying licences, honouring copyright statements and crediting contributors.
+RSEs also need to understand and apply principles and good practices of software publication.
+This includes the collection, curation and provision of relevant software publication metadata [@druskat_hermes_2022] both for software citation [@druskat_cff_2021], and for generic and domain-specific software description [@jones_codemeta_2017].

 <!-- Using domain repositories/directories -->
 \skillsection{DOMREP}